sepehrkr/SpaceVLM/T2I/README.md

 # Text-to-Image (T2I) Task Documentation

 This directory contains the datasets and scripts required to perform the **Text-to-Image (T2I)** task.
+Please clone the GALIP repo (https://github.com/tobran/GALIP).

 ---